Agile Lifecycle Process Model

 ENGINEERING & MANUFACTURING DEVELOPMENT (EMD) PHASE

-The following graphic is what we refer to as a proactively tailored acquisition model, or a pre-designed acquisition pathway, to apply Agile development practices within the Defense Acquisition System, in compliance with DoDI 5000.02.
+The following is a proactively tailored acquisition model to apply Agile development practices within the Defense Acquisition System, in compliance with DoDI 5000.02.
 Tailored acquisition models provide targeted, useful guidance on how to acquire a specific type of product or service, taking the guesswork out of the tailoring process.
 The model has already been filtered to provide the key information and process steps needed under each acquisition phase to best execute an acquisition for Agile IT development.
-This proactively tailored model is designed to offer a solid starting point for programs; it is not intended to be a standard solution for all Agile IT development programs.
-This guidance should be used as a reference point in designing acquisition strategies for Agile IT development acquisitions.
+This proactively tailored model is designed to offer a solid starting point for programs; it is not intended to be a standard solution for all programs applying Agile practices.
+This guidance via these pages should be used as a reference point in designing acquisition strategies.

 Agile Model Overview